Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Political Leaning and Polarization of News Outlets

-Fig. \ref{fig:boxplots_static} in Appendix I presents the marginal posterior distribution of the parameters $\gamma_{0r}$, $\gamma_{1r}$ and $\phi_r$.
-The parameter $\gamma_{1r}$ conveys information on the relationship between the latent variable $x_{ir}$ and the observable leaning proxy $\ell_{ir}$.
-Latent leaning appears to be a strong driver for the observable proxy only in the case of Italy, as the posterior mass of $\gamma_{1r}$ is located far away from zero, while it seems a weak driver for France and mostly irrelevant for both Germany and Spain.
+Figure \ref{fig:boxplots_static} presents the marginal posterior distribution of the parameters $\gamma_{0}$, $\gamma_{1}$ and $\phi$.
+The parameter $\gamma_{1}$ conveys information on the relationship between the latent variable $x_{i}$ and the observed leaning proxy {$L_{i}$}.
+Latent leaning appears to be a strong driver for the observed proxy only in the case of Italy, as the posterior mass of $\gamma_{1}$ is located far away from zero, while it seems a weak driver for France and mostly irrelevant for both Germany and Spain.
 Nonetheless, the strong correlation with the PEW Research index suggests that having information on online users' interactions with news outlets may still be sufficient to provide an effective classification on the political spectrum.